L.PSY-101: Introductory Psychology

 L.PSY-190: The Working Poor

 Through a hands-on simulation, readings, class discussions, guest speakers, and media presentations, students will gain a foundational knowledge of the history of the working poor in the U.S., the theories regarding causation and reduction, and the grassroots efforts for change as they relate to the social class referred to as the working poor.
 Students will build on this foundation by developing a specific knowledge of the working poor in the Dubuque community.
 3 credits.
 January term.

 L.PSY-211: Research Methods & Statistics I

 An introduction to the use of research strategies and tools of measurement in psychology.
 The SPSS computer program will be used to introduce basic data handling, descriptive and correlational statistics.
-Students will be expected to participate in elementary research studies, produce APA style research papers, and evaluate research literature.
-Prerequisite: Grade of C- or better in the mathematical modeling requirement, L.PSY-101 or equivalent.
+Students will be expected to participate in elementary research studies, produce APA-style research papers, and evaluate research literature.
+Prerequisite: Grade of C- or better in the foundational mathematics requirement, L.PSY-101 or equivalent.
 4 credits.

 L.PSY-212: Research Methods & Statistics II

 This course continues instruction in psychological research by reviewing the basics of the scientific method, ethics, and APA style.
 Experimental research will then be introduced, along with more advanced inferential statistics.
 More complex designs, such as meta-analysis and factor analysis will be discussed.
 Students will again be expected to participate in elementary research studies, produce APA-style research papers, and evaluate research literature.
 Prerequisites: L.PSY-101 or equivalent and L.PSY-211 (with C- or better).
 4 credits.

 An examination of mental disorder in terms of etiology and therapy.
 Prerequisites: L.PSY101 or 121; and sophomore standing.
 3 credits.